 These financial statements are separate financial statements.
-Under the exemption from consolidation provisions given in FRS 110 Consolidated Financial Statements, the Company needs not present consolidated financial statements on the basis that it is itself a wholly-owned subsidiary of another entity.
+Under the exemption from consolidation provisions given in FRS 110 Consolidated Financial Statements, the Company need not present consolidated financial statements on the basis that it is itself a wholly-owned subsidiary of another entity.
 Consolidated financial statements are prepared by the holding company, Tata Chemicals Limited, which has its registered office at Bombay House, 24 Homi Mody Street, Fort, Mumbai 400 001 (India).
+Tata Chemicals Limited shares are listed on two stock exchanges in India; the Bombay Stock Exchange ('BSE') and the National Stock Exchange ('NSE').